daniel-araujo/deno-rsync-parser/README.md

 ## Contributing

-The easiest way to contribute is by starring this project on GitHub:
+The easiest way to contribute is by starring this project on GitHub!

 https://github.com/daniel-araujo/deno-rsync-parser